 Expansion of Eligible Loan Participants

-The Senate Bill looks to increase the eligibility by expanding the definition of businesses eligible for the SBA loans to include any business concern, private non-profit organizations, or public non-profit organizations which employ not more than 500 employees.
-The goal is for this bill to become law by mid- week.
+The Senate Bill looks to increase eligibility by expanding the definition of businesses eligible for the SBA loans to include any business concern, private non-profit organizations, or public non-profit organizations that employ not more than 500 employees.
+The goal is for this bill to become law by mid-week.

 In general, the maximum amount of the loan is the lessor of: